Skip to content

 Parameter NEC Prediction Typical Real-World Deviation

-Forward Gain +6 dBi (ideal) –2 to –3 dB lower due to losses
+Forward Gain +6 dBi ideal Often 2–3 dB lower, sometimes more due to losses

-These deviations are conservative, indicative values.
-Real-world installs often drift further depending on soil, clutter, and bonding.
+These are conservative, indicative values.
+Real-world HF installs often drift further depending on soil, clutter, feedline routing, losses, and bonding.
 NEC is a guide, not gospel.

 So Why Use NEC At All?